TimeToogo/Enums/README.md

 }
 ```

-Well that didn't do much, and it is still extremely ugly and verbose!
+Well that didn't do much, and it is still extremely verbose!
+And ugly.

 Relax, there is a solution: